langchr86/modern-jenkins-setup/README.md

 Because we use a local running instance of Caddy the insecure https certificate is expected.

+### Credentials

+Because we use SSH build agents we need some SSH credentials to connect to the agents.
+Simply add the credential here: [Global Credentials](https://jenkins.localhost/credentials/store/system/domain/_/newCredentials)

+* Select `SSH username and private key`.
+* ID: `modern-jenkins`
+* Username: `jenkins`
+* Use the complete content of the following file as private key: [rsa-key-modern-jenkins-20220602.opriv](credentials/rsa-key-modern-jenkins-20220602.opriv)
+* Passphrase: `modern`

 Working with the VM
 -------------------